Apache Royale v0.9.4 released!

 </j:Application>

 We create an Apache Royale interface that shows a text code panel to load the source code of this example in it.
-Github doesn't let us load a page from its domain in an iFrame, so this is the only way to embed GitHub content in your application.
+GitHub doesn't let us load a page from its domain in an iFrame, so this is the only way to embed GitHub content in your application.

 The text code panel is made of pre and code html tags with some custom style to make the background white.
 We provide a Label to show accessing Json data directly with dot notation.
 Finally we provide a button to trigger the HTTPService.